 See, I can give you all the tools, tips, and tricks but nothing would work if you do not set up the right culture in your company.

-The problem of information hoarding will lose its power once you shift from a culture of hoarding knowledge and experience a sustainable and thriving culture of sharing knowledge.
+The problem of information hoarding will lose its power once you shift from a culture of hoarding knowledge and experience a sustainable and thriving culture of sharing knowledge

 How to start?

-- Start with thoroughly examining your work culture and understand the channels and tools you need to maintain a free flow of communication and knowledge.
+• Start with thoroughly examining your work culture and understand the channels and tools you need to maintain a free flow of communication and knowledge.

-- Learn from other teams and departments where collaboration and communication is the norm.
+• Learn from other teams and departments where collaboration and communication is the norm.

-- Accept that not everyone in your company will be great at collaboration and communication.
+• Accept that not everyone in your company will be great at collaboration and communication.

-- Extend learning, training, and development opportunities to instill the practice of good communication and sharing knowledge.
+• Extend learning, training, and development opportunities to instill the practice of good communication and sharing knowledge.

-Rely on the cloud and other servers to centrally store the data rather than it being stored remotely.
+• Shift to technologies and knowledge sharing systems: Rely on the cloud and other servers to centrally store the data rather than it being stored remotely.

-TCT will help your business create knowledge bases so that your employees can access it along the course of their tenure rather than overburdening them with local information.
+CloudTutorial will help your business create knowledge bases so that your employees can access it along the course of their tenure rather than overburdening them with local information.

-The Cloud Tutorial helps in creating an equilibrium between the amount of company information and personal data held by hoarders – coworkers, a group, and their supervisors at the companies.
-Not only this, but it will prove as the best way to transfer knowledge from one employee to another employee.
+Our software helps in creating an equilibrium between the amount of company information and knowledge management of personal data held by hoarders – coworkers, a group, and their supervisors at the companies.
+It will encourage employees to contribute their information to the knowledge bases.

+Not only this, but it will prove to be the best way to transfer knowledge from one employee to another employee.
+CloudTutorial will build a company culture of self-reliance.
 Have some general queries and questions in mind?
-Don’t worry; we have answered the most common questions asked from the readers.
+Don’t worry; we have answered the most common questions asked from the readers in the FAQ section.

 FAQs

-This is done to minimize the influence that individuals/hoarders have on the smooth functioning of the organization.
+• Create A Hierarchy of Information Access: This is done to minimize the influence that individuals/hoarders have on the smooth functioning of the organization.
 Segregating access ensures collaboration between coworkers for access on the cloud; the absence of anyone individual not affecting the entire process.

-Information is available globally to each employee of the organization rather than individual remote access of the same.
+• Switching Information Storage To A Cloud Database: Information is available globally to each employee of the organization rather than individual remote access of the same.

-Information hoarding is more likely when an individual employee works on a particular project rather than having the support of team members.
+• De-incentivizing Individuality On Projects: Knowledge hoarding is more likely when an individual employee works on a particular project rather than having the support of team members.
 Hence, it is important to promote a team culture in lieu of individuality.

 Conclusion